NeCTAR-RC/tutorials/_cli-101/02-basic-actions.md

 ### Move directories and files

 You can move files and directories using the `mv` command.
 Just specify the file and the new name you want it to have like in this example.
-Not the expert use of the`cd` and  `ls` commands again.
-And two more things: `.` is used to indicate *the current directory* and `..` to indicate _the relative parent directory_ otherwise known as *one directory up*.
-See it in action in the transcript below.
+Note the use of the `cd` and  `ls` commands again.
+And two more things: `.` is used to indicate *the current directory* and `..` to indicate *one directory up*.
+See it in action below.
 Note the comments (after the `#` characters) describing each action.

 ```
 ubuntu@myinstance:~/mydata$ cd ..  # move one directory up